abdielcs/ExpandedCollectionBundle/README.md

     },
 ```

+Then do a composer update.
 This command requires you to have Composer installed globally, as explained
 in the [Composer documentation](https://getcomposer.org/doc/00-intro.md).

 ### Step 2: Enable the Bundle